- Ad Astra

-NASA found something mysterious at the edge of our solar system
+Two mysterious regions at the edge of our solar system and beyond

 NASA’s New Horizons spacecraft uncovered a weird mystery at the edge of our solar system, in the Kuiper Belt.
 It turns out there might two Kuiper Belts???